In a San Francisco high school, the scars of remote schooling linger

 Junior year left Jonathan Tran feeling more responsible than ever for the people he lives with: the single mom who raised him, the grandmother he confides in and the 4-year-old sister he is determined to create a better life for.

 The family spent the pandemic on a virtual 24/7 lockdown, his mother terrified that one of her kids, or maybe her frail and aging mother, would catch the virus.
 The family had already suffered so much: Jonathan’s grandmother was in and out of the hospital for months and keeps oxygen nearby for when she feels weak.
-He had a baby sister who died in her crib a few years ago, at just three months old, leaving Jonathan feeling he had somehow failed to protect her.
+He had a baby sister who died in her crib a few years ago, at just 3 months old, leaving Jonathan feeling as though he had somehow failed to protect her.
 Jonathan himself was hit by a car his sophomore year of high school, and then spent much of that spring, as the shutdown began, sick himself, fearing he had covid.
 (He didn’t.)

 For Jonathan, staying inside was stifling, and damaging.
 A lack of exercise and a poor diet left him with elevated cholesterol, something he’s pretty sure a teenager shouldn’t have.
 Now he’s back at Burton, powering through one AP course after the next, applying to elite colleges, simultaneously terrified that he will be admitted and move far away, maybe across the country.